Tracking & verifying licenses is easier than ever with ProviderTrust

 Certifications can be treated as a license in some cases if they are issued by a state agency in lieu of a license or from a recognized association that regulates a profession.

-So in order to remain continually compliant, an employer should monitor the status of a license and/or certification each month.
-Knowing the status of the license and when it is due to expire is part of license monitoring.
+So in order to remain continually compliant, an employer should monitor the status of a license and/or certification on an ongoing basis.

 How can I avoid license fraud at my organization?

-Look out for some of these red flags:
+Look out for some of these red flags from the provider or employee:

 - Failure to provide the license